dedis/odyssey/docs/cloudVM.md

 We used the [Swisscom Dynamic Compution servive](https://www.swisscom.ch/en/business/enterprise/offer/cloud-data-center/dynamic-computing-services.html) the the virtualization service.
-This server offesr vMware vCloud, which allows one to manager virtual machines on the cloud.
+This server offers vMware vCloud, which allows one to manage virtual machines on the cloud.

 From https://extranet.swisscom.ch, select “Dynamic Computing”: